platform9/vjailbreak/README.md

     - vmCutoverStart: Optional.
 ISO 8601 timestamp indicating when to start VM cutover
     - vmCutoverEnd: Optional.
 ISO 8601 timestamp indicating the latest time by when VM cutover can start.
 If this time has been passed before the cutover can start, migration will fail.
     - adminInitiatedCutOver: Set to true if you wish to manually trigger the cutover process.
 Default false
     - performHealthChecks: Set to false if you want to disable Ping and HTTP GET health check.
 Failing these checks does not clean up the targeted VM.
-Default true
+Default false
     - healthCheckPort: Port to run the HTTP GET health check against.
 Default "443"
   - virtualmachines: Specify names of VMs to migrate.
 In this example the batch of VMs `winserver2k12` and `winserver2k16` migrate in parallel. `winserver2k19` and `winserver2k22` will wait for the first 2 to complete successfully, and then start in parallel.
 You can use this notation to specify whether VMs should migrate sequentially or parallelly within a plan.